pnp/powershell/documentation/Add-PnPTenantSequenceSite.md

 # Add-PnPTenantSequenceSite

 ## SYNOPSIS
-Adds a existing tenant sequence site object to a tenant template
+Adds an existing tenant sequence site object to a tenant template

 ## SYNTAX